NAVICULAR BONE ANATOMY

 TUBEROSITY OF THE NAVICULAR

 The tuberosity of the navicular bone is a prominent bony projection on the medial surface.
-It serves as an important attachment point for the tibialis posterior tendon, one of the main muscles supporting the medial longitudinal arch of the foot.
+It serves as an important attachment point for the tibialis posterior tendon, one of the main muscles supporting the medial longitudinal arch of your foot.

 Features of the Tuberosity